 Are you in the travel industry?
 Or maybe you just love to travel?
 Keeping on top of the hottest trends in the travel and hospitality market will make your job easier if in the industry and will also make your traveling more beneficial.
 The travel industry is full of marketing gimmicks and most of these come in the form of newsletters and emails.
 It can be overwhelming to find a place to stay while on vacation, with so many different options available.
 Of course, you always want to find the best bang for your buck and find a place that offers only the best hospitality along with endless amenities.
 Learning how your favorite tourists spots market to their customers, can help you in the end.
 Plus, special offers usually are always announced in a special newsletter that you can find in your email.
 You will be able to figure out the best way to find deals and communicate with the hotel staff.
 After all, if you are spending money on a hotel room, you want to make sure that you are getting what you paid for.
 So, how does the travel industry market to their customers?
 Check out these trends from Campaign Monitor.

 The travel and hospitality industry is a trillion dollar industry that is wildly competitive.
 When it comes to standing out in the travel and hospitality world, it’s essential for your business to remain keenly aware of the most recent and relevant industry data.
+Of course, you want to make sure you are getting noticed on Facbeook with Facebook playable ads.
+This will help you get a step above your competition.

 For example, recent research from the Tippie School of Management shows that the majority of travel and hospitality bookings are moving from offline sources to online avenues.
 In fact, 53% of all travel is now booked online.
 In other words, if you want to capture the attention of your target market, you have to exist online.